AzizulZahid/AzizulZahid.github.io/_pages/about.md

 I am also a 2nd year PhD student in Computer Engineering working with Dr. Sai Swaminathan.

 My reserach area lies in Human-AI Interaction, focusing on Intelligent Robot.
+I have substantial experience on <i style="color: orange;">end-to-end intelligent robot prototyping with focusing Reinforcement Learning (RL)</i>.

 I earned my B.Sc. from Bangladesh University of Engineering and Technology (BUET) in Electrical and Electronic Engineering (EEE).